Functions#

 A null terminated array containing all the

-supported by the set of available decryptors, orNone
+system_identifierssupported by the set of available decryptors, orNoneif no matches were found.

-- protection_meta_api_get_type() GType #
+- protection_meta_api_get_type() GType#

-- protection_select_system(system_identifiers: list[str]) str | None #
+- protection_select_system(system_identifiers: list[str]) str | None#

 Iterates the supplied list of UUIDs and checks the GstRegistry for an element that supports one of the supplied UUIDs.
 If more than one element matches, the system ID of the highest ranked element is selected.